thiagowfx/huestimator-2015/README.md

 To compile the project, you will need to have `sbt` (Scala's Simple Build Tool) installed.

-On Arch Linux:
+On Arch Linux, simply do a:

     sudo pacman -S sbt

 then `cd` into the project directory root, and:

+    sbt package
+    ./runApp

+Additional information:

 - To compile the project: `sbt compile`
 - To package the project so it can be easily runned from another machine: `sbt package`
 - To clean the build: `sbt clean`

-To run the project:

-    sbt package
-    ./runApp